-For our client it was expedient to reach an agreement that avoided litigation costs.
-However, had it not been properly advised our client would have incurred a penalty of \pounds 420,000 on an "error" that cost the Exchequer nothing and in our view was not even a mistake (HMRC never responded to our technical submission).
+For our client it was expedient to "do a deal" that avoided litigation costs.
+However, had it not been properly advised our client would have incurred a penalty of £420,000 on an "error" that cost the Exchequer nothing and in our view was not even a mistake (HMRC never responded to our technical submission).